 Last Of Us Part 1 is a stunning remake, combining the old narrative with next-gen gameplay.
 The developers have put in a lot of effort into remaking the entire game and giving it a complete visual overhaul.
 However, the core gameplay itself might feel outdated at times.

 The lack of the father-daughter dynamic from the first game might also make the game feel lackluster.
 But it makes up for this with improved combat and level exploration.
-Both games have some things that they do well and some things that they don’t.
+Both games have some things they do well and some that they don’t.

 In recent years, video games have been pushing the boundaries of what it means to be a game.
 Technological advancements have made it possible for games to achieve a life-like quality.
 This is true for the gameplay aspect but also for the storytelling.

 It is easier for people to relate to other humans, and this is proven by titles like RDR2 and Disco Elysium.
 This is because the protagonists feel relatable, and players can imagine themselves in their situations.
 The studio behind the Last Of Us franchise, Naughty Dogs, is no stranger to this idea.

 This has been our Last Of Us Part 1 Better Than Last Of Us Part 2 Analysis.
 While you’re at it, be sure to check out some of our other articles.

 - Last Of Us Part 1 Quotes